 5.7.6 Predicted traffic growth is below the significance threshold set for European sites; the distribution of qualifying species within the site is unlikely to be affected.

-5.8 Conclusions regarding Adverse Effects on Integrity
+5.8 Conclusions

-5.8.1 It can be concluded that the District Plan will not result in adverse effects on the ecological integrity of the Ashdown Forest SAC.
+5.8.1 It can be concluded that the District Plan will not result in adverse effects on the conservation objectives of the Ashdown Forest SAC.

 6 Disturbance Impact Pathways